NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5X damage increased from 65 to 80, starts moving in super freeze three frames sooner; two more active hitbox frames
 - 2X requires 75% meter to use, window starts up 3 frames faster and ends when the animation starts to change like other counters; drains slightly more than 12.5% meter on a miss at the end of the move; activation gives opponent no chakra on hit
 - GRKnJ made into RA; appears closer to the opponent
+- 9B does not do instant RB anymore

 #### Cosmetic